 WHO DO I CONTACT IF I HAVE A CONCERN ABOUT A CHILD AT FERRING C OF E PRIMARY SCHOOL?

-The Designated Safeguarding Lead in our School is: MS NAOMI WELSH, HEADTEACHER
+The Designated Safeguarding Lead in our School is: KEELEY HOUSTON, HEADTEACHER

-The Deputy Designated Safeguarding Leads in our school is: MISS JANE JONES / MISS VIV SQUIRES
+The Deputy Designated Safeguarding Leads in our school are: JANE JONES & VIVIENNE SQUIRES

 The Safeguarding Governor in our School is: MRS SUE PRATT